 Now, here’s the deal about workout shoes.
 There IS a right and wrong answer.
 If you cut corners on shoes, your entire body could suffer.
 The American Orthopedic Foot & Ankle Society states that proper-fitting sports shoes can enhance performance and prevent injuries.
 While the cost may increase, they suggest purchasing athletic shoes from a specialty store.
 The staff will have the knowledge to put you in a shoe that best fits your workout of choice.
 The wrong shoes can lead to blisters, plantar fasciitis, and other workout-stopping ailments.
 If you’re going to spend money on fitness gear, athletic shoes really should be the biggest investment.
 Your feet, along with the rest of your body, will thank you!

 3. Basic At-Home Gear

+No workout checklist is complete without the gear.
 If you’re sweating the price of a gym membership, here’s the awesome truth—you can get just as fit right in your own home!
-For newbies, I would suggest four pieces of equipment to get you started.
+I would suggest you start with four pieces of equipment to get you started.
 That’s it.
 No need to buy any expensive machines you’ll only use for a month and then get bored.

-A Step: Yep, we’re talking about the ‘80s classic.
-But no need to put on head-to-toe spandex, turn on Olivia Newton John, and bust out an aerobics routine.
+- A Step: Yep, we’re talking about the ‘80s classic.
+But no need to put on head-to-toe spandex, turn on Olivia Newton-John, and bust out an aerobics routine.
 A step acts as a weight bench and a “box” for jumping, and it also adds elevation for exercises like lunges, push-ups, and tricep dips.
-Check out the plethora of exercises you can do on step here.
+Check out the plethora of exercises you can do on a step here.

 4. Healthy Apps